Dragodraki/GPU_Scaling_AspectRatio_Turn_OnOff/README.md

 -------------------------------
 SPECIAL THANKS
 -------------------------------
 I'm so glad this project become so much smoothier because of your tools.
-Thank you Jordan Russell, Martijn Laan, ToastyX, Nenad, Robert D., Riemersma Jr, Helge Klein and Sordum team!
+Thank you Jordan Russell, Martijn Laan, ToastyX, Nenad, Robert D., Riemersma Jr, Helge Klein, Rama Krishna, Corey Womack and Sordum team!
 Without your helpful tools my VBS script never had a chance to be executed as standalone EXE and without: annoying reboots, pitiful icon rearrangements and regretting in using microsofts version vbs scripting host as like as unnecessary denied registry entries.

 -------------------------------
 SUPPORTED GPUs
 -------------------------------
 Note: Proper gpu driver needs to be installed.
-And OS older than Windows Vista haven't prerequisites for scaling with GPU at all, so doesn't my app.
+Any OS older than Windows Vista haven't prerequisites for scaling with GPU at all, so doesn't profit from my app, even if it appears to run (it means there is no effect on Windows 2000/XP at all).

 - ( work ) AMD Catalyst Control (as long as a newer driver is used for it, this old interface does not offer scalable drivers itself
 - ( work ) AMD Radeon